ASLANDENIZ/JavaScript-Core-3-Coursework-Week2/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Deniz Kelemence
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Deniz Kelemence

 # Homework Details

-- Module:
+- Module: JS3
-- Week:
+- Week: 2

 # Notes